jpalala/jpalala/README.md

 *   🌍  I'm based in the Philippines
 *   ✉️  You can contact me at [Joe_at_Palala.Dev](mailto:joe@palala.dev) or adding me on Linkedin.
 *   🚀  I like working with Java.
-For Fronend, I prefer React, but knowledgeable in Angular and Vue.
+For the frontend, I prefer React, but knowledgeable in Angular and Vue.
 *   🤝  I'm  currently looking for work.
-I previously worked for EnablesGroup where I was mostly working with Symfony and NextJS, a React framework.
+I previously worked for [EnablesGroup](https://enablesgroup.com/) where I was mostly working with Symfony and NextJS, a React framework for a B2B DTC App.
+I have previous roles as a Software Engineer at Gappify, HeroTeams, and Willis Towers Watson (as UI Dev).
 *   ⚡  My hobbies - talk to me about Sci-fi and chess.
 I'm a huge fan of Asimov.
-I like to play Sicilian Defense.
+I like to play Sicilian Defense in ♟️ (Chess).

 ### Skills